 What is the Statute of Limitations for Medical Malpractice Claims?

-Statute of limitations laws place limits on the amount of time a person has to file a lawsuit.
-The statute of limitations for medical malpractice claims varies by each state, but typically allows victims only a couple of years to take legal action against the negligent party.
+Statute of limitations laws limit the amount of time a person has to file a lawsuit.
+The statute of limitations for medical malpractice claims varies by state but typically allows victims only a couple of years to take legal action against the negligent party.
 In Hawaii, the Hawaii Revised Statutes section 657-7.3 states that medical malpractice claims must be filed within two years from the date the injury or illness took place.

 There may be exceptions to this standard, especially if the damages were dormant, unnoticed, or otherwise overlooked for years.
 However, the Hawaii statute of repose states that all medical malpractice lawsuits must be filed no more than six years from the date of the alleged omission or error.